 For a difficult question that can be solved in 45 to 60 minutes

-Tags are words or phrases that help with searchability and organization of your questions.
-You can add the existing tags or create new tags and set the difficulty level for your Question by associating the tags as Easy, Medium or Hard.
-Alternatively, associate custom Tags to identify your Question by its complexity or levels.
+- Tags are words or phrases that help with the searchability and organization of your questions.
+You can add the existing tags or create new tags and set the difficulty level for your question by associating the tags as Easy, Medium, or Hard.
+Alternatively, associate custom Tags to identify your question by its complexity or levels.

-a.
-Click the Tags drop-down, and type a keyword.
-Example, Easy.
+- Click the Tags drop-down, and type a keyword—example: Easy.

-b.
-Click Add, the “Easy” tag is associated with the Question.
+- Click Add.
+The “Easy” tag is associated with the question.

-Refer Setting the Difficulty Level for Questions for more information.
+Refer to Associating the Tags for Questions for more information.

-Note: Internal notes are only visible to your team and you; however, candidates cannot view these notes.
+Note: Interviewer Guidelines are only visible to your team and you; however, candidates cannot view these notes.

 You can support your problem statement and internal notes by attaching a relevant reference file in these sections.
 Refer to the How to Attach a File to a Problem Statement topic for more information.

 The Questions you create are stored in the HackerRank Library under the “My company questions” section.
-The Question type and the associated tags are indicated below every Question title as shown below.
+The Question type and the associated tags are indicated below every Question title.